top of page

 • 2 min read

-When your net worth is on the lower end of the spectrum, it may not make much sense to create a trust.
+When your net worth is less than $1,000,000, it may or may not make much sense to create a trust.
 You can often create feasible, low-cost workarounds for avoiding probate, as I outlined here: https://www.pihlfinancialplanning.com/post/do-you-need-a-revocable-trust-to-avoid-probate-on-your-house

-Having a trust becomes a no-brainer particularly when you want to prioritize asset protection.
-After all, there are many risks to your assets, many of which may arise after you are gone.
+This is critical when you want to prioritize asset protection.
+After all, there are many risks to your assets, many of which will only arise after you are gone.

 It’s not only that your heirs might spend it recklessly, though this is an important consideration to think through.
 Consider also the risks that threaten their assets.
-For instance, divorce and lawsuits.
+For instance, divorce.

 Often, people think that leaving assets to their kids in a graduated fashion (or in a series of large installments) will protect that nest egg.
 Since they don’t receive the full amount all at once, they get to learn how to make the later installments last longer.
 And that’s at least somewhat true.